ArshdeepSinghSyal/DevOpsEnvironmentSetup/README.md

 #### Unity Id: asyal
 #### Link to screencast video:

-We have set up a delivery pipeline with git hooks using shell commands in this homework.
+I have set up a delivery pipeline with git hooks using shell commands in this homework.

 A delivery pipeline is a workflow system for building, validating, and deploying changes into a production environment.